alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/system-requirements.md

 - Visual Studio 2019
 - Visual Studio 2022

-AlterNET UI tooling also supports a development workflow with **Visual Studio Code** and `dotnet` command line tools.
+AlterNET UI also supports a development workflow with **Visual Studio Code** and `dotnet` command line tools.